 Great scenery and abundant wildlife reward visitors to this north Florida gem.
 Explore trails and enjoy excellent fishing, waterfowl and other hunting and wildlife viewing.

 Joe Budd is a small area with an abundant, well-balanced deer population that yields an excellent harvest.
 Weekend archery and muzzleloader hunts draw hunters from throughout the state.
-Joe Budd has a substantial population of gray squirrels, raccoons, and wild turkeys, and small populations of northern bobwhite quail, eastern cottontail rabbits and waterfowl.
+Joe Budd has a substantial population of wild hogs, gray squirrels, raccoons, and wild turkeys, and small populations of northern bobwhite quail, eastern cottontail rabbits and waterfowl.
 The resident population of mourning doves is moderate.
 The WMA is primitive hunt area.
 Appropriate licenses and permits are required.
 Check the hunt calendar and regulations summary brochure before you visit.